Solar panel degradation: what to expect from your Perth system over 25 years

 Warranty claim triggers:

-- Measured output (not monitoring estimate — use a proper irradiance-adjusted measurement) below the warranted percentage for the panel age
+- Measured output (not a monitoring estimate: use an irradiance-adjusted measurement) below the warranted percentage for panel age

-- Visible delamination, cell cracking visible through the glass, browning or yellowing of cells
+- Visible delamination, cell cracking through the glass, or browning of cells

 Degradation rates are based on published research and manufacturer data for panels sold from 2019 onwards.
-Older panels (pre-2018 PERC, pre-2015 poly-crystalline) may have higher actual degradation rates than shown.
-Your monitoring app's year-on-year comparison is the most accessible proxy for tracking degradation.
+Older panels (pre-2018 PERC, pre-2015 poly-crystalline) may show higher actual degradation than shown.
+Generation figures use Perth PSH 5.0 and 0.85 system efficiency derate.
+Your monitoring app's year-on-year comparison is the most accessible proxy for tracking real-world degradation.

 Calculate your savings